The benefits of a controller-free VR headset for rehabilitation

-Today, the world of virtual reality continues to develop and offer new features, which allow the user to be immersed in an immersive and imaginary universe.
-The handtracking is a new technology in virtual reality that gives the possibility to not use the controllers linked to the virtual reality helmet, in order to interact only with his hands.
+Today, the world of virtual reality continues to develop and offer new functionalities, allowing users to be immersed in an immersive, imaginary universe.
+Handtracking is a new technology in virtual reality, enabling users to dispense with the joysticks attached to their virtual reality headset, and interact directly with their hands.

 What is handtracking in virtual reality?